← Back to Blog

 └── ProductRepository.java

-Each top-level package is a self-contained module representing a business capability.
+Each top-level package represents a business capability.
 Everything related to "user" lives in the user package, with internal layering for organization.

 Internal Structure: Layered Sub-Packages